kibnakamoto/QuizAnimationPde/README.md

 # finalProjectQuizAnimationPde
-This school project is about a simple quiz on Elliptic Curve Cryptography.
+This school project was the final project, it is a simple quiz on Elliptic Curve Cryptography.

 Made using the Processing language